Sendle

-Sendle is an Australian-based company which provides courier services within the country, focusing primarily on small to medium-sized businesses and online retailers.
-It claims to be the first courier company in Australia to offer fully carbon neutral services.
-While its delivery services are worldwide - with the exception of Russia and Belarus - its operational staff are based in Australia, New Zealand, the Philippines and the United States.
+Sendle is an Australian-based virtual courier company which provides courier services within Australia, United States, and Canada, focusing primarily on small to medium-sized businesses and online retailers.
+It claims to be the first courier company to offer fully carbon neutral services in Australia, the United States and Canada.
+While its delivery services are worldwide — with the exception of Russia and Belarus — its operational staff are based in Australia, New Zealand, the Philippines and the United States.

+Sendle does not employ drivers or operate its own delivery fleet; instead, it partners with local courier companies to transport parcels within its coverage areas.
+This is primarly CouriersPlease, who are consistently rated as Australia's worst courier company.

 History

 The company was founded in 2014 by James Bradfield Moody, Sean Geoghegan and Craig Davis.
 In 2015, Sendle said that it had become Australia's first carbon neutral delivery service.

 In 2015, Australia Post filed a trademark dispute against Sendle for their slogan “Post without the office”.
 In 2017, IP Australia ruled in Sendle’s favour, allowing them to use the trademark and slogan.